-When it comes to investing, most who are successful use a simple formula to achieve results.
+When it comes to investing, most people who are successful use a simple approach to achieve results.

-For starters, successful investors actually research different investment strategies before moving ahead – and this is after they study their strategy’s fees and historical data.
+For starters, a successful (boring) investor actually researches different investment strategies before moving ahead – and this is after they’ve studied their strategy’s fees and historical data.

-Lastly, successful investors typically pick a single strategy and stick with it for the long haul – that is, they don’t flip and flop as the markets go up and down.
+In addition, successful investors also typically pick a single strategy and stick with it for the long haul – that is, they don’t flip and flop as the markets go up and down.

 If you’re feeling like this blog post is boring so far, you’re absolutely right.
 I made it boring for a reason.

 Unfortunately, many investors (including financial planners) aren’t that great at being bored.
 So, they skip the boring stuff (research and planning) and wax poetic about the latest investment strategy they’ve just landed upon.
-Is it gold?
-How about dividend investing?
+Is it dividend investing?
 Bitcoin?
 Marijuana?

 After all, exclaiming, “I believe in Jeff Bezos!” (the CEO of Amazon) and proceeding to purchase shares of AMZN at any price is a lot less boring than sifting through the financial statements of a company to measure their profitability.

-If you’ve ever done research on investing (no, reading Forbes articles on the latest and greatest investing ideas don’t count), you’ll quickly come to the conclusion that low-cost, buy-and-hold investing trumps every other investment idea.
+If you’ve ever done research on investing (and no, reading Forbes articles on the latest and greatest investing ideas don’t count), you’ll quickly come to the conclusion that low-cost, buy-and-hold investing strategies trump every other investment idea.
 Moreover, diversification reduces risk.

 But, reading such research takes time and focus – both of which are finite.
 And of course, too much research can become especially boring.